-The scientific breakthroughs offering hope for 2023
+These scientific breakthroughs give us hope for 2023

 Described as a “shot for the ages”, the historic achievement involved harnessing the same reaction that powers the sun and stars to produce zero-carbon energy for the first time.

-The technology had been pursued since the 1950s, and spurred excitement about the prospect of the replacing fossil fuels with a climate-friendly, renewable energy source.
+The technology has been pursued since the 1950s, and spurred excitement about the prospect of replacing fossil fuels with a climate-friendly, renewable energy source.

-Department of Energy (DOE) Secretary Jennifer Granholm described the breakthrough as “one of the most impressive scientific feats of the 21st century,” on par with the Wright brothers first flight in 1903.
+Department of Energy (DOE) secretary Jennifer Granholm described the breakthrough as “one of the most impressive scientific feats of the 21st century”, on a par with the Wright brothers’ first flight in 1903.

 According to the DOE, a fusion reaction involves pushing two nuclei particles from a lightweight element together at enormous speed, fusing them together.
 The resulting mass produces a large amount of energy without creating much radioactive waste.

-As The Independent reported in January, decades of research and billions of dollars had gone into trying to create this “holy grail” of nuclear reactions.
+As The Independent reported in January, decades of research and billions of dollars have gone into trying to create this “holy grail” of nuclear reactions.

-Secretary Granholm said the breakthrough had suddenly made possible the prospect of an abundant, carbon-free energy source for the future.
+Secretary Granholm said the breakthrough has suddenly made possible the prospect of an abundant, carbon-free energy source for the future.

 The poetry of artificial intelligence